usgs/wdfn-blog/content/api_catalog.md

 downside of this format is that is splits up individual measurements or results for a particular sampling event.
 However, there are many tools available to help reformat WQX data for ease of analysis.
-In fact, the USGS has created and maintains the [R package dataRetrieval](/dataretrieval)), which can take issue needed API calls *and* facilitate conversion of the reuslting dataset into format more friendly for immediate use.
+In fact, the USGS has created and maintains the [R package dataRetrieval](/dataretrieval), which can issue necessary API calls *and* facilitate conversion of the resulting dataset into formats more friendly for immediate use.

 </div>